Chapter 10 : The One With The Talent Show

 “The only decent one of the bunch is William.
 But enough about them, shall we make our way to Honeydukes?”
 Isabella asked us, we all nodded happily and walked towards the sweet shop, planning to spend more money than we should.

-Isabella had left us as soon as we came back from Hogsmeade, she wanted to meet up with Sian, who had been on a date and find out how it went.
-So Michelle and I had spent the rest of the evening in either our common room or our Dormitory.
+Isabella had left us as soon as we came back from Hogsmeade; she wanted to meet up with Sian, who had been on a date, and wanted to find out how it went.
+So Michelle and I had spent the rest of the evening in either our common room or our dormitory.
 When we were down in the common room we had overheard Louis Weasley, who was James’s cousin, telling his friend Horatio Demarcus in hushed tones about his date that day with Freya.
 Horatio didn’t seem to be too thrilled as he was apparently left on his own all day.

 After hearing the story and Horatio complaining for a while, Michelle and I decided that the best way for us to get our homework done would be if we went upstairs to the quietness that was our dormitory.